simul/Teleport/README.md

 10. (OPTIONAL) Package the project for `Windows 64-bit` platform.
 This is recommended for best performance during testing.

 ## Building Unity plugin

+The Unity server plugin is currently the main testbed for Teleport servers.

 1. Using CMakeGUI:
 	* Check REMOTEPLAY_UNITY.